Stories High XXV - The Program

 Acting Facilitator: Michelle Talgarow

-Writing Facilitator: Conrad A. Panganiban
+Writing Facilitator and Program Designer: Conrad A. Panganiban

 Managing Director: Oliver Saria